jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (i) the victim is the victim of a specified offence; and (ii) the victim has requested the Commissioner of Police to ensure that he or she is given notice under section 38; and (iii) the Commissioner of Police has referred that request to the Director-General of Health and provided the Director-General of Health with the victim's address:
-(j) the provisions of Part 4, so far as they are applicable, except that the reference to offender in section 51(1) includes a child or young person against whom a charge in respect of the offence has been proved before a Youth Court.
+(j) the provisions of Part 4, so far as they are applicable, except that the reference to offender in section 51(1) includes a child or young person against whom a charge in respect of the offence has been proved before the Youth Court.

 ### 4
 The Criminal Disclosure Act 2008.